What is Local SEO? Everything You Need to Know

 bright local

-BrightLocal is a comprehensive local SEO tool that offers a range of features, including local search rank tracking, more local searches, listing management, review monitoring, and local SEO audits.
+BrightLocal is a comprehensive local SEO tool offering rank tracking, listing management, review monitoring, and local SEO audits.
+Plans start around $39 per month.

 Yext